arturmatlega/instalguru-blog-en/_drafts/how-to-connect-two-way-switch-easy-two-way-switch-diagram.md

 Judging by aesthetics, one can also distinguish light switches according to the type of buttons.
 Manufacturers offer traditional switches with a mechanical button.
 Touch light switches are gaining popularity.
 They have smooth panel with a sensor which reacts to touch.

 ![Two way light switch - what are its features?](/uploads/jak_podlaczyc_wlacznik_schodowy.jpg "Two way light switch - what are its features?")

+### Two way and three way light switch

+Two way light switches are a special type of devices.
+They allow to control one light source from two differect locations.
+It's a particularly useful solution on staircases, so that one does not have to come back up or down to turn the light off.